ermlikeyeah/ermlikeyeah.github.io/_posts/2020-04-27-weeknote-20-wc-april-2020.markdown

 What reading I managed I quite enjoyed [Rob Campbell’s blog posts](https://robcampbell.wordpress.com).

 I’ve found over the most recent years I’m a silent worker, not that keen on listening to music while I work.
 When I started off full time in work in 1998, different story: I could, say, put on Air’s Moon Safari and work away.
 But back then I used to get a chunk of a thing and a decent stretch of time to do it, so it’s the only thing that occupied my mind.
 Now?
 Way less time to delve.
+The music just messes and meshes with my mind.

 Less travelling in the last six week and I found I have been collecting podcasts in the background to listen to later—  and never listening to them.
 I trimmed the number of podcasts I subscribe to.
 And tbh there’s only so many podcasts extolling design systems one can take.
 (Note: Big fan of design systems.
 Need less of the fandom.
 Need more the awkwardness around doing them.)